timovanasten/werewolf-aware/README.md

 # werewolf-aware
-Project trying to classify wolfs in the werewolf game by looking at the player interactions like interruptions and movement
+Project trying to classify wolves in the werewolf game by looking at the player interactions like interruptions and movement